 At first glance, Cambodia appears to be a nation fully shiny, happy and worry-free.
-However, talking to locals you will hear stories of immense pain and sorrow when brothers, mothers and children were mercilessly slaughtered, many in front of their own eyes.
+However, talking to locals, you will hear stories of endless pain and sorrow when brothers, mothers and children were mercilessly slaughtered, many in front of their very own eyes.
 The hellish years of the Khmer Rouge, from which most Cambodians have never recovered, left people profoundly shocked and shattered, suffering inside, stoical on the outside.

-It is estimated that 1.5 million people were killed solely during the brutal dictatorship of Pol Pot 1975-1979.
-Totally, 2.5-3 million people died during the whole Khmer Rouge regime, which is nearly one-third of the entire population of Cambodia.
+NOTE It is estimated that 1.5 million people were killed solely during the brutal dictatorship of Pol Pot 1975-1979.
+In total, 2.5-3 million people died during the whole Khmer Rouge regime, which is nearly one-third of the entire population of Cambodia.

 Saloth Sar was born in 1925 in a small village north of Phnom Penh.
 As a proper Cambodian, he spent his early years in a Buddhist monastery before he attended a French Catholic primary school in the capital city.
 In 1949 he moved to Paris after he qualified for a scholarship for technical studies in France.
 That is where he became active in communist circles.
 When he was forced to return to his home country in 1953 the region was revolting against the French colonial rule.
-He was getting more and more involved into the politics and the ideology of Khmer Rouge started to gradually develop.
+He was getting more and more involved in the politics, and the ideology of Khmer Rouge started to develop gradually.

 Nevertheless, it is a regretful fact that Pol Pot, known as well as “the Butcher of Cambodia“, has never been prosecuted for the inhumane crimes he committed and Cambodia will take a while to get over the tragic past, which will leave a deep scar in its history forever.

 TUOL SLENG GENOCIDE MUSEUM